CDCgov/prime-reportstream/prime-router/docs/getting-started/fhir-functions.md

 # FHIR Functions
-FHIR functions are functions that can be run on a bundle (ex. retrieve an age or telephone area code) via the command line using the fhirpath tool.
+FHIR functions are methods that can be run on a bundle (ex. retrieve an age or telephone area code) via the command line using the fhirpath tool.
 To use the FHIR path tool, in terminal, run `./prime fhirpath -i <bundle file path here>`.
 This sets the bundle to be the resource.
 The resource is the part of the bundle which you can currently run functions on.